Skip to main content

 Create a new GitHub pre-release

-• commit with CHANGELOG update
+• Commit with the message CHANGELOG update

-• check and possibly update the build-assets/templates/body-github-release-liquid.mdx
+• Check and possibly update the build-assets/templates/body-github-release-liquid.mdx

-• push the xpack-development branch to GitHub
+• Push the xpack-development branch to GitHub

-• run the trigger-workflow-publish-release xPack action:
+• Execute the trigger-workflow-publish-release xpm action:

 xpm run trigger-workflow-publish-release -C ~/Work/xpack-dev-tools/windows-build-tools-xpack.git/build-assets